ALANVF/Objective-N/docs/features.md

 ```js
 for(var i = 0; i < 5; i++) {...}
 ```

-Using `continue` in a for loop is kinda broken so try not to do that yet pls (also applies to for-in loops).

 ### For-In loops
 Basically iterates through a list of values.
 Works with Neko arrays, Neko objects (as far as I know), and any Objective-N type with an `ON_Enumerator` or `ON_Enumerator2` method.